How can you protect yourself on social networking sites? Security tips

 Always stay cautious and don’t open suspicious links or files, even if they come from a friend.
 Scammers often hack into social media accounts and exploit the owner’s contacts.
 If you’re not sure if the message is coming from your friend, contact them through other channels and ask.

-For fraud protection, it’s always a good idea to have a malware blocker or other anti-malware software on your device.
+To protect yourself against phishing and other scams, use a scam and fraud alert tool and other security measures, such as anti-malware software.
 To make your device even more secure, always keep your operating system up to date.
 Regular updates ensure you have the latest security patches to protect against new threats.

 You also need to be extremely cautious when you accept friend requests.
 Even if an account appears legitimate, you can never be sure who is on the other end or what their intentions are.
 Scammers can use fake accounts to try and access the information you only share with friends.